ChokoGroup/CHA-Multi-OS-Boot/README.md

 b) On SD card:
   CHA_DISK has very little free space (for Choko Menu).
 The LAKKA_DISK and BATOCERA_DISK partitions are minimal and will NOT expand automatically.
   You are supposed to create a fat32 partition in the empty space of the SD card and label it CHOKO_DISK to share roms and other assets between Lakka and Batocera.
-  You can also just move and resize LAKKA_DISK and BATOCERA_DISK using some partition tools, like gparted.
+  You could also just move and resize LAKKA_DISK and BATOCERA_DISK using some partition tools, like gparted, and keep the three systems isolated.

 #
 ### All this "multi boot" \*.img can be downloaded from https://github.com/ChokoGroup/CHA-Multi-OS-Boot/releases/latest

 #
 # Instructions to manually build your own \*.img
 If you want to make your system image or just want to know how this was done, here are some guidelines.
 You'll need some partition tool like gparted.